 TEXAS WIC CAN HELP WITH BABY FOOD

 The WIC program is free for pregnant and breastfeeding mothers, and their children up to 5 years old.
 It’s designed for mothers to help their kids get a healthy start.
 WIC participants are able to take home free nutritional food, enroll in free nutritional classes and visit WIC-approved clinics.
-To find out if you qualify visit a Dallas-area clinic near you or apply online.
+To find out if you qualify visit an area clinic near you or apply online.